PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Seasonal Patterns That Produce Giants

-Post-spawn (May-June): Big females recuperate in nearby deeper water.
-They're hungry but lethargic.
-Slow presentations near spawning areas work best.
-This is when I discovered that fishing with grubs can be absolutely deadly.
+Post-spawn (May-June): Big females retreat to nearby deeper water to recover from the spawn.
+They're hungry but lethargic, requiring slow, deliberate presentations.
+This is when I discovered that fishing with grubs can produce remarkable results on recovering trophy fish.

-Fall Feed (September-November): My second-favorite time for giants.
-Bass bulk up for winter, and big fish get aggressive.
-Check out these fall bass fishing tips for specific strategies that work during this transition period.
+Fall Feed (September-November): My second-favorite season for giants.
+Bass bulk up aggressively before winter, and big fish become surprisingly active.
+Shad movements concentrate predators, creating predictable feeding patterns.
+Check out these fall bass fishing tips for strategies specific to this productive window.

 Daily Timing for Trophy Hunting

-Early morning isn't just a cliché – it works.
-But here's what most anglers miss: the afternoon "golden hour" from 2-4 PM can be just as good, especially in spring.
-Big bass often make a second feeding run during the warmest part of the day.
+Early morning isn't just a cliché—it consistently produces.
+But here's what separates knowledgeable anglers from the crowd: the afternoon "golden hour" between 2-4 PM often matches dawn productivity, especially during spring warming trends.
+Big bass frequently make a secondary feeding movement during the warmest part of the day as water temperatures peak.

 Big Bass Lures That Actually Work